 NMC Supports Student Researchers From All Over the Nation

-The NMC summer students include interns, undergraduate students, graduate students, post-bac students, and postdoctoral researchers.
-These students are working from their home in 11 different states which includes New Mexico, Idaho, Arizona, Illinois, Maryland, Minnesota, New York, Oklahoma, Oregon, South Carolina, and Washington.
+The students supported by NMC this year represent a wide range of educational backgrounds, including interns, undergraduate students, graduate students, post-baccalaureate researchers, and postdoctoral scholars.
+Together, they worked from 11 different states, including New Mexico, Idaho, Arizona, Illinois, Maryland, Minnesota, New York, Oklahoma, Oregon, South Carolina, and Washington.